Picovoice/porcupine/README.md

 Porcupine is available on modern web browsers (i.e. not Internet Explorer) via [WebAssembly](https://webassembly.org/).
 Microphone audio is handled via the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and is abstracted by the WebVoiceProcessor, which also handles downsampling to the correct format.
 Porcupine is provided pre-packaged as a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

-Each spoken language is available as a dedicated npm package (e.g. @picovoice/porcupine-web-en-worker).
-These packages can be used with the @picovoice/web-voice-processor.
-They can also be used with the React, and Vue bindings, which abstract and hide the web worker communication details.

 #### Vanilla JavaScript and HTML (CDN Script Tag)

 ```html